-- 67. On December 24, 2009-one week before Treasury's temporary authority under HERA expired-the Agencies again amended the terms of Treasury's funding commitment.
-Instead of setting that commitment at a specific dollar amount, the second amendment established a formula to allow Treasury's total commitment to each Company to exceed (but not fall below) \$200 billion depending upon any deficiencies experienced in 2010, 2011, and 2012, and any surplus existing as of December 31, 2012. - 68.
+- 79. On December 24, 2009-one week before Treasury's temporary authority under HERA expired-the Agencies again amended the terms of Treasury's funding commitment.
+Instead of setting that commitment at a specific dollar amount, the second amendment established a formula to allow Treasury's total commitment to each Company to exceed (but not fall below) \$200 billion depending upon any deficiencies experienced in 2010, 2011, and 2012, and any surplus existing as of December 31, 2012. - 80.
 Treasury's authority under HERA then expired on December 31, 2009.
-As Treasury acknowledged, expiration of this authority meant that its "ability to make further changes to the PSPAs . . . [was] constrained."
+Treasury acknowledged as much, explaining that "HERA provided temporary authority for Treasury to purchase securities or other obligations of [the Companies] . . . through December 31, 2009."
+As Treasury also acknowledged, expiration of this authority meant that its "ability to make further changes to the PSPAs . . . [was] constrained."
 Action Memorandum for Secretary Geithner at 3 (Dec.
 22, 2009).

-The Agencies Force Accounting Changes To Increase the Companies' Draws From Treasury
+The Agencies Force Accounting Changes to Increase the Companies' Draws From Treasury